uwa-aerospace/aura-firmware/README.md

 `sudo killall python` to terminate all python processes.
 Happens when the program crashes or debug execution unexpectedly stops, still unsolved (been 3 years)

 Issue tracker: https://github.com/platformio/platformio-vscode-ide/issues/2891

+# Useful tips/knowledge
+- `ESP_LOGE` will still print to serial even if the program is being debugged via USB.